 Now, imagine taking several images of a scene and mixing them together to make two composite images, one mix for the left eye, one for the right.
 What do you think you’ll see?

 Yes, a confusing mess.
 Our brains can only process a single view per eye.
 That’s all we need to mentally assemble a 3D image.

 We have two ears for the same reason—to hear in stereo, to perceive angular location and distance.
 This is, obviously, what stereo recordings are trying to capture.
 Take two microphones, approximately ear-distance apart, record the sound from each to a separate channel, and playback via two speakers—voilà, stereo sound—lifelike direction and depth perception.

 Again, imagine taking the sound collected from several microphones, then mixing them down into two channels.
 What do you think you’ll hear?

-Audiophiles talk a lot about soundstage and imaging, but if you want real, holographic sound, you have to start with a real, stereo recording.
+Audiophiles talk a lot about soundstage and imaging, but most recordings can’t deliver the goods.
+If you want real, holographic sound, you have to start with a real, stereo recording.
 Every recording should be clearly labeled for consumer awareness.
 Until you’ve heard the real thing, you have no idea what you’re missing.

 For more depth into how stereo hearing works, here’s a link to a good article on [Sound Location].